JonathanAlbertCross/Klecks_201/images/notes.md

 # Klecks_201

 These are popular responses taken from the [Rorscharch website](https://www.rorschach.org/).
-There is a very [informative video](https://youtu.be/LYi19-Vx6go?si=7VHnOjkHGA58EkBt&t=6)too:
+There is a very [informative video](https://youtu.be/LYi19-Vx6go?si=7VHnOjkHGA58EkBt&t=6) too:

 ## Blot 1: